When is the Best Time to Visit Iceland?

 Is Winter the Best Time to Visit Iceland?

 Iceland has a milder climate than you think.
-The winter season is from November to March, and the temperature ranges between 0 °C −10 °C. The days are far shorter, but the night brings its own magic in the form of those bewitching Northern Lights.
+Winter is from November to March, and the temperature ranges between 0 °C −10 °C. The days are far shorter, but the night brings its own magic in the form of those bewitching Northern Lights.
 Once the cold weather takes hold, this island really begins to change as the waterfalls partially freeze over.
-The winter sun can be sharp and bright and sunrises and sunsets here can cast a breathtaking palette over the landscape.
+The winter sun can be sharp and bright, and sunrises and sunsets here can cast a breathtaking palette over the landscape.
 There is a certain feel here, a particular winter mood that we simply put into words so easily.
 Winter nights can be still and silent, but with a real hint of magic.

 Glaciers in Iceland

 Speaking of ice, the glaciers can really show off their stuff in the winter.
 They turn a particularly spectacular shade of blue, and it during this time that we recommend taking a guided trip onto a glacier.
-The winter period means that it is usually possible to to visit an ice cave.
+The winter period means that it is usually possible to visit an ice cave.
 As glaciers are forever moving and transforming, winter offers an exciting opportunity to take a glimpse under the surface.
-Taking dazzling form, their ice walls that can look like glass, crystal or obsidian.
+Taking dazzling form, their ice walls that can look like glass, crystal, or obsidian.
 These ethereal, haunting structures look like a portal to another world, and each winter brings new delights.
-Although, we never know exactly what the winter might bring, but it is guaranteed to be something you will be taking with you in your memories when you leave.
+Although we never know exactly what the winter might bring, it is guaranteed to be something you will be taking with you in your memories when you leave.

-And, of course, who could forget about those ever elusive Northern Lights?
+And, of course, who could forget about those ever-elusive Northern Lights?
 Iceland is one of the best places to see the Northern Lights.
 Although they can be visible from late August to early May, it’s the months in-between that are the best to see them.
 You can learn more about the Northern Lights in our blog, where we explain the science-y bit, the history and legends, and how to capture them on your smartphone!

 So, I guess you can say that winter in Iceland is pretty wonderful, and we received hundreds of thousands of visitors over the winter period.